ChinaKingKong/solana-token-manager/README.md

 3. Enter recipient address and transfer amount
 4. Click the "Transfer Token" button

+### Burn Token

+1. Go to the "Burn Token" page
+2. Enter the token Mint address
+3. Enter the burn amount
+4. Click the "Burn Token" button
+5. Confirm the transaction in your wallet

+### Freeze Management

+1. Go to the "Freeze Management" page
+2. Enter the token Mint address
+3. Enter the target wallet address (system will automatically calculate the ATA address)
+4. Select operation type (freeze or thaw)
+5. Click the operation button

+**Note**: The system automatically calculates the Associated Token Account (ATA) address based on the wallet address and mint address, so you only need to enter the wallet address.

 ### IPFS Upload

 1. Go to the "IPFS Upload" page